egor-tensin/jekyll-theme/_posts/2015-07-03-std-call-once-bug-in-visual-studio-2012-2013.md

 [Stephan T. Lavavej](http://nuwen.net/stl.html),
 who appears to be the chief maintainer of Microsoft's standard library implementation.
-He seems to be your go-to guy when it comes to standard library misbehaviour.
+He seems to be your go-to guy when it comes to obvious standard library misbehaviours.

 ## C++11 and singletons

-Anyway, I was designing a software system with a couple of singletons in it.
-I was trying to do proper singletons using C++11 like this:
+Anyway, the story begins with me trying to implement the singleton pattern using C++11 facilities like this:

 {% highlight c++ %}
 #include <mutex>